Myf Warhurst

-Myfanwy Warhurst (/mɪfænwiː/, born 29 May 1974) is an Australian radio announcer and television personality, best known for her work at Triple J radio station and on ABC Television's long-running music-themed quiz show Spicks and Specks.
-From 2017 to 2024 she served as Australia's commentator for the Eurovision Song Contest alongside Joel Creasey, and as co-host of the weekly podcast Bang On.
+Myfanwy Warhurst (/mɪfænwiː/, born 1973) is an Australian radio announcer and television personality, best known for her work at Triple J radio station and on ABC Television's long-running music-themed quiz show Spicks and Specks.
+From 2017 to 2024, she served as Australia's commentator for the Eurovision Song Contest alongside Joel Creasey, and as co-host of the weekly podcast Bang On.
 She also provides the voices of Aunt Trixie and Indy's Mum in the Australian animated show Bluey.

-Early life
+Early life and education

-Warhurst was born in Portland, Victoria, in 1974.
-She has three older brothers named, Shaun, Kit and Andre.
-Brother Shaun had a significant role in initially encouraging her interests ultimately leading her into the industry.
+Myfanwy Warhurst was born in Portland, Victoria, in 1973.
+She has three older brothers, Shaun, Kit and Andre.
+Shaun had a significant role in initially encouraging her interests, ultimately leading her into the industry.
 Kit plays drums in the band Rocket Science.
 Warhurst's family moved to Donald in central Victoria when she was a child, then to Red Cliffs in northwest Victoria when she was eight years old.

-Warhurst studied Music and Fine Arts at Melbourne University.
+Warhurst studied music and fine arts at Melbourne University.

 Career

-Before her career as a radio announcer and TV personality, Warhurst was editor-in-chief of Melbourne street press Inpress.
+Before her career as a radio announcer and TV personality, Warhurst was editor-in-chief of Melbourne street press magazine Inpress.

 Radio and podcasting

 Working as a radio announcer at Triple J, Warhurst came to the attention of the station's audience through short bi-weekly segments for Merrick and Rosso's Drive program in 2000.
 In 2001, Warhurst began hosting the Net 50 request program on Saturday nights, and in 2003, came to prominence as host of the weekday Lunch shift and her daily segment The Trashy Lunchtime Quiz.
 In January 2007 she joined Jay and the Doctor in hosting The Breakfast Show as Myf, Jay and the Doctor.

-It was announced on 10 October 2007 that she would leave Triple J and co-host a new breakfast show with comedian Peter Helliar and take over the Triple M Melbourne breakfast spot from The Cage, who finished up in November 2007.
+It was announced in October 2007 that she would leave Triple J and co-host a new breakfast show with comedian Peter Helliar and take over the Triple M Melbourne breakfast spot from The Cage, who finished up in November 2007.

 In 2020 Warhurst presented history podcast series Our Place for independent network Litmus Media.

-Warhurst is co-host, with Zan Rowe, of the weekly podcast Bang On, "about music, art, life and stuff".
+As of October 2022 Warhurst is co-host, with Zan Rowe, of the weekly podcast Bang On, "about music, art, life and stuff".
 Produced by Double J, Bang On won Best Host at the 2024 Australian Podcast Awards.